-Dixon is currently working on the ‘precision dairy‘ project, which is a collaboration between Teagasc and TSSG.
-The current work is a multidisciplinary study, combining Big data Analysis, Information Technology and bio-informatics.
-His PhD research work is to develop new learning protocols; learning algorithms and compression techniques, which can efficiently be used in resource constraint analytic platforms such as sensor analytics and also to meet the requirements and applications of the Internet of Things, specifically, large scale farm deployments.
-Finally, use them to derive a distributed data anaytic framework, in order to derive an efficient decision support systems for smart dairy farming systems.
+His research interest is developing new learning protocols; learning algorithms and compression techniques, which can efficiently be used in resource constraint analytic platforms such as sensor analytics and also to meet the requirements and applications of the Internet of Things, specifically, large scale farm deployments.
+Then, use them to derive a distributed data analytic framework, in order to derive an efficient decision support systems for smart dairy farming systems.

 Dixon received his Bachelor`s of Science degree in Mathematics and Statistics from University of Ruhuna, Sri Lanka, in 2012 and Master’s of Science degree in Computational Engineering from Lappeenranta University of Technology, Finland, in 2015.
 The research experiences that he acquired included non-parametric data analysis and dynamic time series analysis.
 He is currently a Ph.D. student in Science at the Telecommunications Software and Systems Group (TSSG), Waterford Institute of Technology (WIT), Ireland.